saiful-islam265/ups-shipping-label-generator/README.txt

 *  Always use valid address to generate UPS shipping label

 == Installation ==
-To install UPS Shipping Label PDF Generator For Woocommerce, follow these steps:
+To install Shipping Label PDF Generator With UPS For Woocommerce, follow these steps:
-1. Download and unzip the UPS Shipping Label PDF Generator For Woocommerce
+1. Download and unzip the Shipping Label PDF Generator With UPS For Woocommerce
 2. Upload the entire ups-shipping-label-generator/ directory to the /wp-content/plugins/ directory
-3. Activate the UPS Shipping Label PDF Generator For WooCommerce plugin through the Plugins menu in WordPress
+3. Activate the Shipping Label PDF Generator With UPS For Woocommerce plugin through the Plugins menu in WordPress
-4. Configure the settings at the administration menu >> UPS Shipping Label PDF Generator For Woocommerce.
+4. Configure the settings at the administration menu >> Shipping Label PDF Generator With UPS For Woocommerce.
 5. You have to put all the settings field values like API info, account info & shipper info.

 == Frequently Asked Questions ==